 The 70s, Boracay’s First Glimpse on the World Stage

 In 1970, two movies featuring Boracay Island were released.
-Nam’s Angels, also known in the US as “The Losers”, and “Too Late The Hero.”
+Nam’s Angels, also known in the United States as “The Losers”, and “Too Late The Hero.”
 Now, suddenly, for the first time, Boracay’s beauty was displayed internationally for all to see.

 A few years later in 1978, German writer Jens Peter described the island as “paradise on earth” in his book about the Philippines, further increasing awareness of the island.